Reuben-Brewer/Phidgets4EncoderAndDInput1047_ReubenPython2and3Class/InstallFiles_and_SupportDocuments/README_Phidgets4EncoderAndDInput1047_ReubenPython2and3Class.txt

 ########################### Python module installation instructions, all OS's

 Phidgets4EncoderAndDInput1047_ReubenPython2and3Class, ListOfModuleDependencies: ['future.builtins', 'LowPassFilter_ReubenPython2and3Class', 'Phidget22']

-Phidgets4EncoderAndDInput1047_ReubenPython2and3Class, ListOfModuleDependencies_TestProgram: ['MyPrint_ReubenPython2and3Class']
+Phidgets4EncoderAndDInput1047_ReubenPython2and3Class, ListOfModuleDependencies_TestProgram: ['EntryListWithBlinking_ReubenPython2and3Class', 'keyboard', 'MyPlotterPureTkinterStandAloneProcess_ReubenPython2and3Class', 'MyPrint_ReubenPython2and3Class']

-Phidgets4EncoderAndDInput1047_ReubenPython2and3Class, ListOfModuleDependencies_NestedLayers: ['future.builtins', 'numpy']
+Phidgets4EncoderAndDInput1047_ReubenPython2and3Class, ListOfModuleDependencies_NestedLayers: ['future.builtins', 'numpy', 'pexpect', 'psutil']

-Phidgets4EncoderAndDInput1047_ReubenPython2and3Class, ListOfModuleDependencies_All:['future.builtins', 'LowPassFilter_ReubenPython2and3Class', 'MyPrint_ReubenPython2and3Class', 'numpy', 'Phidget22']
+Phidgets4EncoderAndDInput1047_ReubenPython2and3Class, ListOfModuleDependencies_All:['EntryListWithBlinking_ReubenPython2and3Class', 'future.builtins', 'keyboard', 'LowPassFilter_ReubenPython2and3Class', 'MyPlotterPureTkinterStandAloneProcess_ReubenPython2and3Class', 'MyPrint_ReubenPython2and3Class', 'numpy', 'pexpect', 'Phidget22', 'psutil']

 https://pypi.org/project/Phidget22/#files

-To install the Python module using pip: pip install Phidget22       (with "sudo" if on Linux/Raspberry Pi)
+To install the Python module using pip:

+pip install Phidget22       (with "sudo" if on Linux/Raspberry Pi)

 To install the Python module from the downloaded .tar.gz file, enter downloaded folder and type "python setup.py install"